kkysen/cstar/LRM.md

 There are no keywords at the lexer level, but identifiers may not be a C* [keyword](#keywords).
 They may also not be the [boolean literals](#boolean-literals) `true` or `false`.

+`_` is a valid C* identifier at the syntactic level, but has a special meaning and cannot be used everywhere.
+That is, it can only be assigned to.

 Examples:
 ```rust